Cart 0

 They both passed within the last few years, and I miss them dearly.

-Photographing love now feels like honoring that legacy.
-It feels like preserving the kind of tenderness that doesn’t always announce itself, but changes you forever.
-When I document a wedding day, I’m not just thinking about how it looks right now.
-I’m thinking about the photographs someone will hold decades from now.
+Photographing love now feels like honoring them.
+Like preserving the kind of tenderness that doesn't always announce itself, but changes you forever.
+When I'm at a wedding, I'm not just thinking about how it looks right now.
+I'm thinking about the photographs someone will hold decades from now.
 The ones that will outlive us.
-The ones that will say, this is how we loved.
+The ones that will say: this is how we loved.

 Them, photographed at their wedding.